uga-libraries/GitHub_Standards/Repository_Standard.md

 Include all supporting documentation needed to provide context for how to use the code in the repository.
 This could include sample input, sample output, and/or documentation for the workflow that the code is part of.

+## Markdown for Documentation

+Use Markdown to mark the style in all text documents in repositories to make them more accessible and easier to read.
+This includes the README and any supporting documentation.

+Markdown is a very lightweight markup language.
+The most common features are to indicate headers, lists, and links.
+You can write Markdown in a plain text editor, a code editor, or in GitHub itself.
+Use the file extension ".md"

+Resources:
+- [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) - table with common syntax
+- [Markdown Introduction](https://daringfireball.net/projects/markdown/) - website created with Markdown to demonstrate each feature
+- [Improving GitHub Profile Page Accessibility](https://github.blog/2023-10-26-5-tips-for-making-your-github-profile-page-accessible/) - written for README but applies to any document